 You might also want to try this alternative: IRS Free File lets you prepare and file your federal income tax online for free.
 There are two options, based on income.

-• Those with income above $73,000 who know how to prepare paper forms and can do basic calculations can fill out and file electronic federal tax forms.
-(There is no state tax filing with this option, however.)
+• Those with income above $79,000 who know how to prepare their own taxes can choose the fillable forms option.
+The forms-based product can do basic calculations but will not provide step-by-step guidance.
+Also there is no state tax filing with this option.

 3. Collect Tax Documents

 Gathering the right papers is an important part of preparing for tax season.
 By the end of January, you should have received tax documents from employers, brokerage firms, and others you did business with.
-They include a W-2 for a salaried worker and what are known as 1099s for freelancers and contract workers.
+They include a W-2 for a salaried worker and Form 1099-NEC if you were self-employed (gig worker or freelancer) or did independent contractor work amounting to over $600 last year.

 Employers will send the documents in the mail or electronically.